-This project were sitting on my hard drive for several years until now.
+This project was sitting on my hard drive for several years until now.
 Last time I made an attempt to clean it up and prepare for publishing to GitHub in 2017.

-Back in time, I were playing with RTL-SDR dongles, and the device I were connecting them to was a Microsoft Surface 2 Pro - “laptop-but-more-like-a-tablet”.
+Back in time, I was playing with RTL-SDR dongles, and the device I was connecting them to was a Microsoft Surface 2 Pro - “laptop-but-more-like-a-tablet”.
 I love Microsoft Surface devices, especially that old one, for it’s compact size.
 It is really cool to be able to move around freely, listening what’s coming from a dongle, no awkward balancing acts with a classic laptop…

 Portable use has some UX specifics.
 Namely, having to use keyboard and mouse is really limiting, and touch screen operation on a tablet device is much more preferred.

 While SDR# had quite clean UI, it was clearly made without such considerations.
 The core functionality - frequency navigation - was nearly impossible to perform on the go.
 It is really hard to hit top or bottom of the right digit on the frequency display.